splunk/public-o11y-docs/gdi/get-data-in/application/go/configuration/go-otel-metrics.rst

 The Splunk Distribution of OpenTelemetry Go collects runtime and custom metrics.
 To learn about the different metric types, see :ref:`metric-types`.

-For custom metrics instrumentation, see :ref:`custom-metrics-go`.
+For custom metrics instrumentation and instrument types, see :ref:`custom-metrics-go`.

 .. _golang-otel-runtime-metrics: